 Step 2 — Upload and configure.
 The audio file is uploaded to CutCue.
 If custom keywords or stream alert samples are relevant to this project, they are set up at this point.
 No technical configuration is required beyond defining the terms and uploading samples.

 Step 3 — Analysis runs in the background.
 CutCue processes the file.
-For most recordings, analysis takes a few minutes regardless of the length of the original file.
+A 6.5-hour stream typically completes in under 15 minutes.
+A one-hour recording finishes in 2–3 minutes.
 The editor can work on other tasks while the analysis runs.

 Step 4 — Import markers.
-The analysis produces a marker file in FCPXML format (for Final Cut Pro) or EDL format (for Premiere Pro and DaVinci Resolve).
+The analysis produces a marker file in CSV format (for Premiere Pro), XML format (for DaVinci Resolve), or C Script format (for Vegas Pro).
 This file is imported into the editing project.
 Markers appear in the timeline at their exact timestamps, labeled by type and color-coded for quick navigation.

 What the Timeline Looks Like After Import